BSchoolland/Vehicle-Building-Game/plan.md

 - Add a TNT block (done)

 Version 0.4:
-- very basic AI
+- very basic AI (done)
-- More enemies
+- More enemies (done)

 Version 0.5
-- Main Menu
-- Level Select Improvements

-Version 0.6
 - Seat block, anything detached from it is destroyed
 - Prevent glitches that allow for blocks outside of build area
 - limit which blocks can be used in which levels
-- Limit contraption loading, so that it only works if enough build space and parts are avalable Version 0.7
+- Limit contraption loading, so that it only works if enough build space and parts are avalable

+Version 0.6
+- Main Menu
+- Level Select Improvements

+Version 0.7
 - Final Levels